-At Rowlatts Hill Primary Academy, our maths curriculum is designed to create confident, eager mathematicians who strive for more challenge.
+At Rowlatts Mead Primary Academy, our maths curriculum is designed to create confident, eager mathematicians who strive for more challenge.
 Based around the Big Maths teaching methods and structure, learning is broken down into manageable steps which celebrate children’s progress.

 Across the school children have daily maths lessons in class which are taught in differentiated sets allowing for greater progress and support within groups.
 These groupings are fluid, decided by the use of ‘Entry Ticket’ tasks for each unit, ensuring that pupils receive the support and stretch they require in each unit.
 Following the completion of a unit, children are given an ‘Exit Ticket’ which then shows their progress and further gaps where they require support and more teaching.